rmina9474/MVC-FrameWork-Demo/memory-bank/progress.md

 1. ✅ **UserController Errors**: Missing View context issues fixed by proper controller inheritance
 2. ✅ **Home Page CSS**: Fixed syntax errors with @keyframes and type comparison issues
 3. ✅ **Button Hover States**: Fixed button text visibility issues when hovering
+4. ✅ **Order History CSS**: Fixed @media rule in Order/History.cshtml by properly escaping @ symbol for Razor
+5. ✅ **Menu Page CSS**: Fixed @media rule in Product/Browse.cshtml by properly escaping @ symbol for Razor
+6. 🔄 **Home Page Aesthetics**: User feedback indicates home page UI needs visual improvements
-4. 🔄 **Null Reference Exceptions**: Some views may still have inadequate null checking
+7. 🔄 **Null Reference Exceptions**: Some views may still have inadequate null checking
-5. 🔄 **Database Migrations**: Need careful management to prevent data loss
+8. 🔄 **Database Migrations**: Need careful management to prevent data loss
-6. 🔄 **Product Search Performance**: Could be optimized for larger catalogs
+9. 🔄 **Product Search Performance**: Could be optimized for larger catalogs
-7. 🔄 **Mobile Responsiveness**: Some admin pages need UI improvements for smaller screens
+10. 🔄 **Mobile Responsiveness**: Some admin pages need UI improvements for smaller screens

 ## Recent Progress
+- ✅ Fixed CSS @media rule in Product/Browse.cshtml by properly escaping the @ symbol (@@media) to prevent Razor parsing errors
+- ✅ Redesigned the menu/product page with modern UI, improved aesthetics, and better user experience
+- ✅ Added a hero section to the menu page for better visual appeal
+- ✅ Enhanced product cards with better styling and animations
+- ✅ Improved search and filter components with more intuitive design
+- ✅ Optimized responsive layout for different screen sizes
+- ✅ Created consistent styling that matches the coffee shop theme
+- ✅ Fixed CSS @media rule in Order/History.cshtml by properly escaping the @ symbol (@@media) to prevent Razor parsing errors
+- ✅ Modernized the shopping cart UI into a cleaner, more modern Order management system
+- ✅ Renamed the ShoppingCart controller and views to Order for better semantic meaning
+- ✅ Created dedicated Order views with improved layouts and user experience
+- ✅ Enhanced the checkout process with a more intuitive guest checkout flow
+- ✅ Created an order completion confirmation page with clear visual feedback
 - ✅ Fixed button hover styles to ensure text remains visible on all backgrounds
 - ✅ Improved button animations with better z-index handling and transitions
 - ✅ Enhanced button shadow effects for more modern visual feedback